 Now you can cut the rainbow parts, trace them on a thick cardboard and cut them again.
 Finally, draw other parallel curved lines in order to divide three (or more) areas for different colors.
 The structure is ready for the workshop!

-Finally, the organizer will join all the pieces together using transparent tape and leaving between them a distance equivalent to the thickness of the cardboard.
+Finally, all the pieces can be joined together using transparent tape and leaving between them a distance equivalent to the thickness of the cardboard.
 In this way, the structure can be folded in many ways, becoming self-supporting or even “flat”, if needed.